QUAIL SEEDS

 per item

 Delicious heirloom bean from central California.
 I searched for these for years, because I remembered their great flavor.
 When I finally found and grew them, I was delighted to find they are a standout in the garden as well--early and trouble-free.
-I was laid up this year until July (I was in a car wreck.)
-But planted in early July, these still gave me a crop of beautiful, creamy, pink beans before frost.
+Planted in early July, these still gave me a crop of beautiful, creamy, pink beans before frost.
 I'd have had a bigger crop if I'd planted earlier--it was a near thing.
 But still.
 The other bush dry beans I was trialing didn't make it.

 King City Pinks are different than the famous Santa Maria pinks.
-Santa Marias are smaller, with an assertive flavor, and are primarily used for chili beans.
+Santa Marias are smaller, with an assertive flavor used in chili beans.
 These King City beans are very mild and sweet, with a creamy texture--even though they hold their shape when cooked.
+These have become the favorite dry bean for many of my friends, because once you try them, you want more.
 Honestly, I don't know of a better bean for salad, with just olive oil, garlic, and lemon.
 All the tasters agreed that these make delicious broth, so they are great in soup or as a simple pot bean even without a lot of additions like meat and spices.
 Around King City, they are often made into a delicious soup with a ham hock and onions.
+Italian homesteaders there served them with local olive oil and a splash of vinegar or lemon.
 John Steinbeck mentioned them in his novels about life in the Monterey area, and they were a staple in local stores and restaurants..
 I'm so happy to help steward this piece of California history.
+60 seeds

 • Facebook